Tips for Life in the US

 • Don’t be surprised if you are expected to work long hours on a daily basis, possibly including Saturday and/or Sunday.

-• Postdoctoral research is considered an apprenticeship or temporary training, lasting only 5-6 years, with the objective of advancing after that time to a faculty position.
+• Postdoctoral research is considered an apprenticeship or temporary training, lasting only 5–6 years, with the objective of advancing to a faculty position.

-• Postdoc salaries vary from one institution to another and are relatively low since the Postdoc is in training.
+• Postdoctoral salaries vary from one institution to another and are relatively low since the postdoctoral student is in training.

-• Benefits including health insurance and retirement options may vary even within the same institution based on the type of payment received; be sure to ask for details on this.
+• Benefits including health insurance and retirement options may vary even within the same institution based on the type of payment received.
+Be sure to request details.

 • It is a good idea to learn more about the research culture of the institution you will visit by communicating with the student, postdoctoral, and/or international organizations at that institution.

-• If you break the law (e.g. drive through a red light), you should expect that there may be consequences, such as a monetary fine.
+• If you break the law (e.g. drive through a red light), you should expect consequences such as a monetary fine.

-• People in the US are generally helpful and friendly, but if you break a rule, regulation or law even the friendliest US native may not be willing or able to protect you from the consequences.
+• People in the U.S. are generally helpful and friendly, but even the friendliest American may not be willing or able to protect you from the consequences if you break a rule, regulation, or law.